qstargest/StarNVim/README.md

  - ⌨️NVim-cmp for autocomplete
  - 🔀None-LS for formatting
  - 🚮Mason for installing formatters, language servers, etc.
- - ToggleTerm to open a terminal in NeoVim, like in ide.
+ - ↔️ToggleTerm to open a terminal in NeoVim, like in ide.

 <b>there is no hop.nvim, dashboard and lualine because i'm lazy</b>